 The accuracy of individual symptoms and signs varied widely across studies.
 Moreover, the studies selected participants in a way that meant the accuracy of tests based on symptoms and signs may be uncertain.

-All studies were conducted in hospital outpatient settings, so the results are not representative of primary care settings.
-The results do not apply to children or older adults specifically, and do not clearly differentiate between milder COVID-19 disease and COVID-19 pneumonia.
+Most studies were conducted in hospital settings, so the results may not be entirely representative of primary care settings.
+The results do not apply to children or older adults specifically, and do not clearly differentiate between disease severities.

-Further research is needed to investigate combinations of symptoms and signs; symptoms that are likely to be more specific, such as loss of sense of smell; and testing unselected populations, in primary care settings and in children and older adults.
+Further research is needed to investigate combinations of symptoms and signs; and testing unselected populations, in primary care settings and in children and older adults.

 - Read the full systematic review